pymupdf/PyMuPDF/docs/outline.rst

    .. attribute:: is_open

-      Or *isOpen* -- an indicator showing whether any sub-outlines should be expanded (*True*) or be collapsed (*False*).
-This information should be interpreted by PDF display software accordingly.
+      Indicator showing whether any sub-outlines should be expanded (*True*) or be collapsed (*False*).
+This information is interpreted by PDF reader software.

       :type: bool

-   .. attribute:: isExternal
+   .. attribute:: is_external

       A bool specifying whether the target is outside (*True*) of the current document.